gbif/ssg-gb26/content/01_programme/en.md

 *The event will have online and onsite components and both will have a strong practical approach (including a significant component of group work).
 The online preparation modules cover topics developed for a one-day course on node management for project teams as part of the EU- funded Biodiversity Information for Development (BID) programme. *

-*The official language of the workshop will be English with materials translated into French, Spanish and Portuguese.
-Support in these languages will also be provided onsite.*
+*The official language of the workshop will be English with some support materials translated into French, Spanish and Portuguese.
+Mentors will also provide some support in these languages onsite.*

 *The training is open to GBIF Node managers.
 If the Node manager is not able to attend, he/she may appoint an alternate to attend on his/her behalf.*

 -----------------------